-Donald Trump said Thursday that Kim Jong Un “felt badly” about his country's torture of U.S. student Otto Warmbier, who was left in a vegetative state and later died from injuries suffered in a North Korean prison.
+Donald Trump said Thursday Kim Jong Un “felt badly” about his country's torture of U.S. student Otto Warmbier, who was left in a vegetative state and later died from injuries inflicted in a North Korean prison.

 Speaking at a press conference in Hanoi after the second summit between the leaders, the president defended Kim, who claimed he had no knowledge of Warmbier’s suffering.